Representation stability in the (co)homology of vertical configuration spaces

 {Corollary \ref{CorHomologyCharacterPolynomial}} \begin{thm:CorHomologyCharacterPolynomial} Fix $d \geq 0$.
 The sequence of characters of the $S_{k} \wr S_n$-representations $H^d(\widetilde{\cV}^k_n (\R^{p,q});\Q)$ can be expressed as a single character polynomial in the coloured cycle-counting functions of degree at most $\left\lfloor \frac{2d}{q-1} \right\rfloor$, independent of $n$.
 The same statement holds for the $H_d(\widetilde{\cV}^k_n (\R^{p,q});\Q)$. \end{thm:CorHomologyCharacterPolynomial}

 Representation stability for the $S_k \wr S_n$-representations $H^d(\widetilde{\cV}^k_n (\R^{p,q});\Q)$ and $H_d(\widetilde{\cV}^k_n (\R^{p,q});\Q)$ means in particular that $S_k \wr S_n$-coinvariants of these representations stabilize for all $n$ sufficiently large.
 In Section \ref{TransMapSection}, we explain why this implies classical stability for the (co)homology of the \emph{unordered} vertical configuration spaces ${\cV}^k_n (\R^{p,q})$.
 We deduce a new proof of rational cohomological stability for these spaces.
 Although---in contrast to the work of Latifi \cite{Latifi} and Bianchi--Kranhold \cite{Vconf}---our results only hold with rational coefficients, in the rational case we improve the stable range.
-In Corollary \ref{CorClassicalStability}, we prove stability with respect to stabilization maps $\phi_n: {\cV}^k_n (\R^{p,q}) \to {\cV}^k_{n+1} (\R^{p,q})$ defined in Section \ref{TransMapSection}.